-Psychology Degrees, Schools, and Careers in Oklahoma
+Psychology Degrees and Schools in Oklahoma

 Even though Oklahoma does not have the widest array of options, there are schools in this state that can fit your needs no matter what type of psychology degree you are interested in obtaining.
 As in any other state, it would be very smart to do your research on each program in which you are interested.
 Particularly past the undergraduate level, higher degrees can be very specialized in nature, and different degrees can pave the way to different opportunities in the field of psychology after graduation.
 If you are interested in pursuing a doctoral degree in psychology, you may be happy to know that you do not need to have received an undergraduate degree in the same field.
 According to the American Psychological Association, statistics show that roughly 30 percent of students who get doctorates in psychology did not obtain their baccalaureate degrees in the same discipline.
 Conversely, the majority of students who received their undergraduate degrees in psychology often do not go on to study psychology at the graduate level; only about 25 percent of these students do, with 20 percent pursuing master's degrees and between four and six percent pursuing doctoral degrees.

 Although a bachelor's degree in psychology can be very useful, one is generally not enough to become a psychologist.
 Thanks to rigid psychology licensure requirements in Oklahoma, one must have a doctoral degree from a regionally accredited school in order to be licensed to practice psychology in the state.
 If you are a member of the Oklahoma Psychological Association, as a licensed psychologist, you have access to continuing education, as well as chances to improve the job climate for psychologists within the Sooner State.